| Peter Upton's |

 Four combination sets in presentation box.

 These were the first combined accessory sets, and were a chance to box-up some of the figures which were previously only available in small bags, or bubble packs.
 The box sets were rather pretty, and it is a nice way to keep the figures in good condition.
-I got the above version for Christmas (in 1981 I suppose), because I owned the earlier version of the bench set, and wanted the new one.
-On the 1981 price list, the first two sets cost £2.50, while sets 3 and 4 were only £2.25.
+I got the above version for Christmas (I'm guessing 1981), because I owned the earlier version of the bench set, and wanted the new one.

 C187/1 Action Pack.
 Two corner kickers (C131), two throw-in figures (C132) , and one ball. |